moho4610/az-hcp-tfc-vault/README.md

 ## Vault Cloud
 ![f1](readme_Images/Vault_VerticalLogo_FullColor.png)

-HashiCorp Vault Cloud is bieng used in conjunction with Terraform Cloud in the *function-app* terraform deploymentm see below example:
+HashiCorp Vault Cloud is bieng used in conjunction with Terraform Cloud in the *function-app* terraform deployment see below example:

 **EXAMPLE: /function-app/env-config/dev/provider.tf.**
 --